 Welcome to Class 1!

-Reading is something we love to do and we really hope you can share this experience with your child.
-There are so many skills to early reading that are fundamental to the children becoming confident fluent readers.
+Reading is something we love to do and we have really enjoyed hearing all the experiences you have been sharing with your child at home.
+Please continue to keep us informed with how they get on by writing in their reading log.
+As we've mentioned before, there are so many skills to early reading that are fundamental to the children becoming confident fluent readers.
 Some of these are ensuring the children know that the words have meaning and that the pictures give us so many clues as to what the words say.
 Another is discussion – talking through the book, predicting, checking, retelling what happened and comparing the story to a previously read book.
 This opportunity for comprehension is so simple yet so powerful.
 Finally, re-reading – for children to get a sense of success and independence, we encourage children to read books more than once so they can build fluency and start to ‘see’ the words instead of needing to sound them out.
-There will be more information about the children specific reading targets once they receive their first reading book.
-Once you have read with your child, please write a note in their reading log to let us know how they got on.

-In Class 1 P.E is done every Monday.
+In Class 1, P.E is now going to be done every Wednesday.
 It is very important that each child comes to school in their school P.E kit (shorts/trousers, t-shirt, hoodie and plimsoles).
 Please ensure each piece of your child’s clothing is clearly named with a permanent marker/sticker.
 This means any missing pieces can be easily returned to its owner.
 PE and learning is thirsty work so we also recommend sending a named water bottle in with your child too.

 We promote independence in the Foundation Stage (Reception), including the children entering the classroom on their own, putting on their own coats, getting dressed and accessing activities independently.
 Any support with encouraging your child's independence in and out of school is very helpful and much appreciated.